KyselovaMaria/Test_Task/README.md

 In my work I have shown that I am familiar with CNN and related topics.
 For better result can be used deeper NN and tuning hyperparameters - it takes more time.
 Accuracy of prediction about 99%.

+## Code that performs exploratory data analysis (EDA) on a dataset

+1. Library Imports: The necessary libraries are imported, including numpy, pandas, matplotlib.pyplot, pathlib, tensorflow.keras.utils, skimage.io, seaborn, cv2, and os.

+2. Checking Working Directory: The code prints the contents of the directory specified by the path "C:\Users\mariy\Desktop\test" using os.listdir.
+This is done to verify the current working directory.

+3. Loading Data: The code loads the dataset from the CSV file "train_ship_segmentations_v2.csv" using pandas' read_csv function.
+The dataset is stored in the DataFrame called `df`.

+4. Examining Data: The code displays the first few rows of the DataFrame `df` using the `head()` method to get an initial overview of the data.

+5. Dataset Information: The code uses the `shape` attribute of the DataFrame to print the number of rows and columns in the dataset, and `info()` method to display detailed information about the DataFrame, including the column names, non-null count, and data types.

+6. Visualizing Images: The code visualizes a subset of images from the dataset.
+It selects a random sample of images with ship annotations (`EncodedPixels` column is not NaN) and displays them in a grid using matplotlib subplots.
+The images are read using `imread` from skimage.io and shown using `imshow`.
+Two sets of images are displayed: one with ship annotations and another without ship annotations.

+7. Analyzing Ship Existence: The code adds a new column to the DataFrame called 'Exist_ship' that indicates whether a ship is present in an image or not.
+It uses the `EncodedPixels` column to check for NaN values.
+The `apply` method is used with a lambda function to convert NaN values to 0 and non-NaN values to 1.

+8. Ship Distribution: The code generates a pie chart to visualize the distribution of images with and without ships using the 'Exist_ship' column.

+9. Ship Count Distribution: The code calculates the number of ships in each image using the `value_counts()` method on the 'ImageId' column and plots a bar chart to show the distribution of ship counts.

+10. Ship Size Distribution: The code calculates the size (number of pixels) of each ship annotation using the 'EncodedPixels' column.
+It splits the run-length-encoded strings, counts the number of elements in each split, and creates a histogram using seaborn's `histplot` function to visualize the distribution of ship sizes.

+11. Image and Mask Visualization: The code defines a function `rle_decode` to decode the run-length-encoded masks and a function `masks_as_color` to draw ships in different colors.
+It then randomly selects an image from the dataset and displays the original image, the combined mask image, and the overlay of the mask on the original image.

+12. Pairwise Image Comparison: The code randomly selects four images from the dataset and displays each image along with its corresponding mask.
+It calls the `raw_prediction` function to load and preprocess the image and uses the `masks_as_color` function to create the color mask.

 ## Code for training a model

 Let's go through the explanation step by step:

 1. Data Connection: The code begins by importing necessary libraries and setting up the paths for the training and testing data directories.
 It also reads the training ship segmentations data from a CSV file.